GrzHeller/Blue_Pill_USB_HID_Example/README.md

 Project created on: 02.2021

 # Blue_Pill_USB_HID_Example
 <p align = "justify"> This is an example of USB HID on Blue Pill using STM32CubeIDE.
 This is the project I used to create an analog handbrake and sequential shifter for PC racing games.
 I designed the mechanical parts in Fusion 360 and 3D printed them.
 Then I assembled the device using the printed parts, screws and springs.
 The end result is presented with the pictures below.
 This device was my first prototype, so there could still be a lot to improve, especially in the 3D design to make it look more appealing and easier to assemble for example.
+In terms of code the hardest part was understanding descriptors and designing a custom descriptor.
+For this I used the official tool from usb.org.
 The shifter was tested in games and worked as intended. </p>

 <p align = "center"> <img src = "images/shifter.jpg" align = "middle" /> </p>
 <p align = "center"> <img src = "images/shifter_closeup.jpg" align = "middle" /> </p>